1

 Job description

 All details must be written in your own words and cannot be copied from job descriptions or other external sources.
-Licensing and Certification: Must possess a valid Nevada Class C driver's license at time of appointment.
-Must possess a valid ICC or other nationally recognized inspection certificate as a combination inspector and one of the specialty certificates or other acceptable certification at time of application.
+Licensing and Certification: Must possess a valid Nevada Class C Driver's License at time of appointment.
+Must possess a valid ICC or other nationally recognized inspection certificate as a combination inspector AND possession of one of the following specialty certificates: building, mechanical, electrical or plumbing at time of appointment; OR must possess four (4) valid ICC or other nationally recognized inspection certificates.

 Background Investigation: Employment is contingent upon successful completion of a background investigation.
 Periodically after employment background investigations may be conducted.
 Citizenship: Candidates must be legally authorized to work in the United States.